Luc Bourdon

-Luc Bourdon (February 16, 1987 – May 29, 2008) was a Canadian professional ice hockey defenceman who played for the Vancouver Canucks of the National Hockey League from 2006 until 2008.
+Luc Bourdon (February 16, 1987 – May 29, 2008) was a Canadian professional ice hockey player who was a defenceman for the Vancouver Canucks of the National Hockey League (NHL) from 2006 until 2008.
 After overcoming childhood arthritis, he was selected third overall in the 2003 Quebec Major Junior Hockey League (QMJHL) draft and played for the Val-d'Or Foreurs, Moncton Wildcats, and Cape Breton Screaming Eagles, spending four seasons in the QMJHL.
 The Canucks drafted Bourdon with their first selection, 10th overall, in the 2005 NHL Entry Draft, and he split his professional career with the Canucks and their American Hockey League affiliate, the Manitoba Moose.
 Noted as a strong defenceman who could contribute on offence, Bourdon represented Canada in three international tournaments, winning two gold medals at the IIHF World Junior Championship and a silver medal at the IIHF World U18 Championship.

-Bourdon died at the age of 21 near his hometown of Shippagan, New Brunswick, when his motorcycle collided with a tractor trailer.
+Bourdon died at the age of 21 near his hometown of Shippagan, New Brunswick when his motorcycle collided with a tractor-trailer.

 Early life

-Born on February 16, 1987, Bourdon was an only child raised by his mother, Suzanne Boucher, in the small French-speaking community of Shippagan, New Brunswick.
-When he was nine, he was diagnosed with juvenile arthritis and needed to use a wheelchair, which he later overcame.
-As a teenager, he attended Marie-Esther Secondary, where he was a straight-A student.
+Luc Bourdon was born on February 16, 1987, as an only child raised by his mother, Suzanne Boucher, in Shippagan, a small French-speaking town in the northeastern part of the Acadian Peninsula in New Brunswick.
+At the age of nine, he was diagnosed with juvenile arthritis and needed to use a wheelchair, which he later overcame.
+As a teenager, Bourdon attended École Marie-Esther, where he was a straight-A student.
 Growing up in a fishing town, he worked summers on his uncle's crab fishing boat.

-As a youth, Bourdon played in the 1999, 2000 and 2001 Quebec International Pee-Wee Hockey Tournaments with the Peninsule Acadien Lynx minor ice hockey team.
+As a youth, Bourdon played in the 1999, 2000, and 2001 Quebec International Pee-Wee Hockey Tournaments with the Peninsule Acadien Lynx minor ice hockey team.
 He later played with the Miramichi Rivermen minor teams from ages 15–16.
 After being the third overall choice in the 2003 QMJHL draft, Bourdon left home when he was 16, returning in the off-season to live with his mother.
-Upon turning professional and signing his first contract, he anonymously donated C$10,000 to the local minor hockey association for families who could not afford equipment.
+Upon turning professional and signing his first contract, he anonymously donated C$10,000 to the local minor hockey association for families who could not afford the equipment.
 His donation was posthumously revealed by his former bantam hockey coach, Gilles Cormier, who managed the local arena at the time of Bourdon's death.